TomScotch/render/content/post/7days.md

 tags: ["game","dev"]
 categories: ["posts"]
 ---
+# Horror Game in Development
-7days is a Horror Game i currently develop in Unity3D.
+> 7 Days is a Horror Game i currently develop in Unity3D.
+Using Quixel Mega Textures and the High Definition Render Engine.
+---